 Developing a Permanent Post-Release PFAS Remediation Solution

 In October 2016, buildings, tanks, infrastructure, and paved surfaces at a construction manufacturing facility in upstate New York became contaminated with per- and polyfluoroalkyl substances (PFAS) following the use of aqueous firefighting foam (AFFF).
 AFFF was used to extinguish a petroleum tank fire.
-Although PFAS-containing AFFF is no longer manufactured in the US, warehoused unlabeled AFFF-containing PFAS still exist.
+Although PFAS-containing AFFF is no longer manufactured in the US, it still exists at warehouses in unlabeled containers.

 The New York State Department of Environmental Conservation (NYSDEC) required the containment of AFFF rinse water and all subsequent stormwater to prevent offsite migration.
-The site stormwater drained to surface water used as a public water supply.
-NYSDEC would allow our client to resume discharge upon demonstrating PFAS concentrations remained below USEPA drinking water health advisory levels.
+This was a concern because the stormwater from the site drained into surface water that was being used as a public water supply.
+NYSDEC would allow our client to resume discharge only once they demonstrated PFAS concentrations remained below USEPA drinking water health advisory levels.
 Until then, facility operations were restricted.

 Learn more about Antea Group's PFAS support services.

 This whitepaper provides readers with an overview of the wide range of manufactured products that contain PFAS and highlights some of the latest regulatory requirements for sampling, investigation, and discovery of PFAS compounds.Download Here